 - A customer clicks on the link that takes them to an online retailer.

 - The customer converts.

 - The initial business pays the marketer commission rates for sales.

-Therefore, Facebook affiliate marketing is a form of social media marketing, using affiliate links on Facebook to promote products and send users elsewhere to make a purchase.
-Using Facebook for affiliate marketing is all about carving out a small subset of its billions of daily users to create a targeted audience for you to market your niche.
+Therefore, Facebook affiliate marketing is a form of social media advertising, using affiliate links on Facebook to promote products and send users elsewhere to make a purchase.
+Not only on Facebook but affiliate marketing on social media altogether is about carving out a small subset of the billions of daily users.
+This will create a targeted audience for you to market your niche.